 I belong to the International Blogger’s club (IBC) and we challenge each other every month to come up with unique craft ideas that involve a common topic.
 This month it was all about doors.

-2. Sara from Birdz of a Feather, took upcycling to a whole new level with her rainbow art mounted on an old cabinet door.
-You have to see what she repurposed to create all those gorgeous colors.
+- Sara from Birdz of a Feather, took upcycling to a whole new level with this medicine cabinet repurpose.
+I love what she used to decoupage the door.

 And if you prefer to buy ready-made doors, then maybe these beauties will appeal.